Choir-IG/SRM-Enhanced-Layer-Wise-GPT-2-Encoding-During-Naturalistic-Language-Comprehension/README.md

 This repository contains the code used for an SNL 2026 analysis of shared response modeling (SRM), GPT-2 XL layer-wise encoding, parcel-level cortical mapping, and exploratory hemispheric lateralization during naturalistic story comprehension.

 The repository is code-only.
-Raw fMRI data, atlas files, transcripts, audio, and generated outputs are not included.
+Raw fMRI data, atlas files, transcripts, audio, and generated outputs are not included (or some of them are included in "script").

 ## Data And Method References